wp-plugins/leaflet-maps-marker/readme.txt

 * Wordpress Multisite compatibility
 * plugin was successfully tested to ÖNORM 7700 and OWASP TOP 10 for security issues
 * full UTF8-support for cyrillic, chinese or other alphabets on marker/layername and marker popup text
+* integrated check for known incompatible plugins (and instructions on how to fix)
 * support for other languages through .po/.mo-files (please see http://mapsmarker.com/languages for details if you want to contribute a new translation)
+* option to select plugin default language in settings for backend and frontend (separately from language set in wp-config.php)
+* support for Retina displays to display maps in a higher resolution
 * GeoJSON feeds for every marker and layer with [JSONP support](http://www.mapsmarker.com/geojson)
 * use of Wordpress settings API for storing options
 * TinyMCE editor on backend for editing popuptext